-If you are reporting a total distribution from a plan that includes a distribution of DECs, file two Forms 1099-R-one to report the distribution of DECs, the other to report the distribution from the other part of the plan.
-Report the distribution of DECs in boxes 1 and 2a on the separate Form 1099-R. However, for the direct rollover (explained below) of funds that include DECs, file only one Form 1099-R to report the direct rollover of the entire amount.
+If you are reporting a total distribution from a plan that includes a distribution of DECs, file a separate Form 1099-R to report the distribution of DECs.
+Report the distribution of DECs in boxes 1 and 2a on the separate Form 1099-R. However, for the direct rollover (explained below) of funds that include DECs, a separate Form 1099-R is not required to report the direct rollover of the DECs.